sawaya-ka/sawaya-ka.github.io/_pages/about.md

 # About
 ---

-I am a second-year PhD student in statistics at [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), advised by [Masaaki Imaizumi](https://sites.google.com/view/mimaizumi/).
+I am a third-year PhD student in statistics at [The University of Tokyo](https://www.u-tokyo.ac.jp/en/index.html), advised by [Masaaki Imaizumi](https://sites.google.com/view/mimaizumi/).

 # Research Interests
 ---